Petrikur/Penas-Grill/README.md

 # Project

 This this a simple food ordering applcation made with reactJs.
 User can filter foods by category and add them to cart and send the order.
-Curretly the order is saved to firebase realtime database.
 Next steps for developing this add is to add multiple restaurants to choose from and list their menus.
+Also backend implementation is one of next steps.

 ## Usage
-Live demo can be found here : TODO add link here
+Live demo is hosted in AWS S3 and can be found [here](http://penasgrill.s3-website.eu-north-1.amazonaws.com/).

 ## Installation